DAVITtheDev7/ToDo/README.md

 4. Once the project is open in Android Studio, connect your device or start an emulator.
 5. Click on the green play button in the toolbar to build and run the app on your device or emulator.

+## APK Download

+You can download the APK file [here](https://drive.google.com/file/d/168X2WY4YdLgRPrQl-inxKXYR8wkOjiGM/view?usp=sharing).

 ## License

 This project is licensed under the [GNU General Public License](LICENSE).

 ## Credits

-This app was developed by David M.
+This app was developed by [Your Name].

 ## Screenshots